-The majority of the CDA's revenues are received from King County, including lodging tax and one percent for art revenues.
+The majority of the CDA's revenues are received from King County, including lodging tax, Doors Open sales tax and one percent for art revenues.
 Reduction or elimination of King County funding sources could have a substantial detrimental impact on the CDA operations.